A book on ethics and philosophy of values

 2/ Defence of the idea that axiology belongs in the theoretical sphere

-We need to ask ourselves why axiology (apart from the fact that it has been confused with the practical science of morality) can spontaneously appear to belong to the practical sphere.
+We must consider why axiology, aside from its overlap with the practical science of morality, might spontaneously appear to belong to the practical sphere.

-However, the idea that I am going to try to defend is that this relationship to action is inessential for axiology, that it is only secondary, derivative.
+However, the view I wish to defend is that this connection to action is inessential to axiology; it is merely secondary or derivative.

-Let us recall this idea, which we have already proposed in our distinction between value and end 1, according to which it would be possible for what has the greatest value to be harmful to man or indifferent to him.
+Let us revisit the distinction we previously proposed between value and end 1: it is possible that what holds the greatest value could be either harmful or indifferent to humanity.

-Unlike the notion of duty, value is not linked to any notion of obligation: it does not, therefore, compel acceptance.
-It imposes itself, just as the truth imposes itself, but does not oblige, any more than science obliges scientists or man in general to accept this or that idea.
+Unlike the notion of duty, value is not inherently linked to obligation; it does not, therefore, impose acceptance.
+Value asserts itself, like truth, but it does not compel—just as science does not force scientists or humanity at large to accept any particular idea.

-We can arrive at the same result from another point of view: even if we identified the supreme value, our action would not necessarily take it as its goal, because it is not the value but the nature of human action that must determine the goal of that action.
+We can arrive at the same conclusion from a different perspective: even if we were to identify the supreme value, our actions would not necessarily adopt it as their goal, because it is not value but the nature of human action that must determine the goal of that action.

-Human action depends on a huge number of factors: it involves a body, the unconscious, desire, feelings, society - in short, it is determined by psychological, physiological, sociological and other factors.
-I am not sure that value can slip into the interplay of these factors and subvert them, so as to become the criterion according to which action will take place.
-On the other hand, I am not sure that it should, i.e. that it is desirable for human action to cease to be determined by desire, feelings, etc., in order to become the criterion according to which action takes place.
+Human action depends on numerous factors: it involves the body, the unconscious, desire, feelings, and society—in short, it is shaped by psychological, physiological, sociological, and other influences.
+It remains uncertain whether value can permeate the interplay of these factors and influence them to become the criterion guiding our actions.
+Moreover, it is debatable whether it should—whether it is even desirable for human action to cease being driven by desire, feelings, and similar impulses in order to be guided solely by value.

-This view may come as a surprise, but it is implicit in the idea that axiology is not concerned with the (human) good, or with values relating to human beings, but with real value, considered independently of human beings.
+This perspective may seem surprising, but it is implicit in the idea that axiology is not concerned with (human) good or values specifically related to human beings, but with real value, considered independently of humanity.

-Thus the possible results of axiology would be of no more practical interest to us than a search as disinterested as that which seeks to identify the exact size of some celestial object whose distance eliminates any attempt at exploration.
+Thus, the potential outcomes of axiology hold no more practical relevance for us than a disinterested effort to determine the precise size of a distant celestial object, whose remoteness precludes any attempt at exploration.

-Our hypothesis can be summed up as follows: axiology, if this discipline has any meaning, is a theoretical science, capable of engendering a number of practical consequences, whose gaze is not turned towards man but towards the world as a whole, or rather as a jewel case, of all possible things of value.
+In summary, our hypothesis is this: axiology, if it holds any significance as a discipline, is a theoretical science capable of producing practical consequences.
+Its focus is directed not toward humanity, but toward the world as a whole, or rather, as a jewel case of all possible things of value.

 [Go to the next chapter]